IasonasPs/InterestCalculation/README.md

 ## Conclusions
    - This project was initially designed with **memory efficiency** and **speed** in mind, which is why **tuples** were used extensively.
    - While tuples as value types, do offer memory efficiency and reduced overhead , the use of custom classes -or even better, records- would enhance readability and maintanability in the long run.

+## Dependencies

+- This project utilizes the following NuGet packages:

+    -- HtmlAgilityPack (Version 1.11.72):

+           --- A powerful library for parsing and manipulating HTML documents.

+Used for tasks such as web scraping, HTML document modification, and data extraction.

+Spectre.Console (Version 0.49.1):

+A modern .NET library for creating beautiful console applications.

+Provides rich text formatting, tables, progress bars, prompts, and more.

 ## Installation